 Those familiar with blockchain technology know that a blockchain is vulnerable if one party has 51% of the computing power on the network.
 At that point, it’s theoretically possible for a bad actor to create and verify false transactions.
 Since IOTA uses the Tangle to verify its transactions, it’s theoretically vulnerable if one party controls only 34% (greater than 1/3) of the network’s computing power.

-The difficulty of implementing a 34% attack against the IOTA tangle shouldn’t be underestimated.
+You shouldn’t underestimate the difficulty of implementing a 34% attack against the IOTA Tangle.
 Since the Tangle is a complicated web of nodes and transactions, you’d still have to discover the nest of the network before you could leverage your 34% advantage.

-Early in IOTA’s implementation is when it’s most vulnerable to such an attack.
+IOTA is most vulnerable to such an attack early in its implementation (i.e. now).
 Since the early network is small, with fewer nodes, it’s easier for an attacker to accumulate a 34% share of the network.
-To combat this threat, IOTA is using a “Coordinator” in its early implementation, to ensure the early Tangle isn’t compromised.
+To combat this threat, the network is using a Coordinator in its early implementation to ensure the early Tangle isn’t compromised.

 The IOTA team has received praise and criticism for its use of new technologies in developing the platform.
 Originally, IOTA used its own hash function known as Curl for all proof of work and key generation.
 While the proof of work hashing has since changed to a more traditional SHA-3 protocol, IOTA still uses the proprietary Curl hashing function for other applications on the platform.

 IOTA also implements trinary logic, instead of binary.
 Using processors with three states could mean advantages in efficiency and overall computing power.
-IOTA is working closely with JINN Labs on hardware for IoT devices that are capable of computing in trinary.
+The team is working closely with JINN Labs on hardware for IoT devices that are capable of computing in trinary.

 Concerns, Weaknesses, & Critiques

-Earlier this year, MIT and Boston University made waves when they published a scathing paper outlining critical security flaws in the Curl hashing function.
+Last year, MIT and Boston University made waves when they published a scathing paper outlining critical security flaws in the Curl hashing function.
 The idea that you can “roll your own crypto” is strongly looked down upon in the community and among experts.
 Good cryptography takes years to develop, test, and review.
 The SHA-3 hashing algorithm took nine years to complete, and experts have shown concern that IOTA’s developers chose to try to write their own cryptography instead of using established standards.
-These concerns have led to a fairly unstable price for the IOTA token.

 The IOTA cryptocurrency uses technology that has a lot of potential.

-If successful, the Tangle could be a viable competitor to blockchain technology for transactions, and the internet of things market for microtransactions will only continue to grow.
-Since IOTA is cutting edge, however, its technology hasn’t been thoroughly tested.
-In the end, your decision to buy IOTA should be based on thorough research about the technology and its founders.
-IOTA’s tangle could be the next big advance in cryptography, but investing in an untested technology is inherently risky, so do your research.
+If successful, the Tangle could be a viable competitor to blockchain technology for transactions, and the IoT market for microtransactions will only continue to grow.
+Since IOTA is cutting edge, however, its technology remains largely untested.
+In the end, your decision to buy the coin should be based on thorough research about the technology and its founders.
+IOTA’s Tangle could be the next big advance in cryptography, but investing in an untested technology is inherently risky, so do your research.